Resume,

 in which I have worked include:

-(discriminant analysis), study of problem solving behavior in executives,
+recognition (discriminant analysis), study of problem solving behavior in

-computer applications in education, computer art, teleconferencing, office
+executives, computer applications in education, computer art, teleconferencing,

-automation, the history of computing, product management, local area networks,
+office automation, the history of computing, product management, local area

-developing nations, study of the global diffusion of the Internet, computer
+networks in developing nations, study of the global diffusion of the Internet, municipal

 Programming

-assembly and high-level languages, simulation languages, and expert system
+various assembly and high-level languages, simulation languages, and expert

-programs and applications as well as small programs.
-Most recently, I have been teaching and building applications
+system programs and applications as well as small programs.
+Most recently, I have been teaching and

-using ASP (VBscript) and Java script for three-tiered database-enabled
+building applications using ASP and Java script for three-tiered

 Teaching

-concentration, developed a two-course sequence on networked applications and
+our undergraduate CIS curriculum and developed a two-course sequence on Internet

 ·